Skip to content

 • No error boundary strategy beyond TanStack's default.
 A 500 from the backend surfaces as a toast; no retry UI.

 • No analytics instrumentation.
-Phase 5 work.
+Unplanned.